St. Barnabas' Church (Bronx)

 The Church of St. Barnabas is a Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located at Martha Avenue near East 241st Street in Woodlawn Heights, The Bronx, New York City.
-The parish was established in July 1910 by the Rev. Michael A. Reilly, separated from the Bronx parish of St. Frances of Rome.
-It is one of the largest parishes in the Archdiocese.
+The parish was established in July 1910 by Michael A. Reilly, separated from the Bronx parish of St. Frances of Rome.
+It is one of the largest parishes in the archdiocese.

 Buildings

 The church building was built 1911.
-The Italianate church was dedicated by Cardinal John M. Farley in November 1911.
-When opened, it accommodated 700.
-A temporary school was opened in 1911, with 200 students, staffed by seven Sisters of Charity nuns.
-Opposite the church, a convent for the Sisters of Charity was opened in January 1913 at a cost of $8,000 (which in 1914 still had a debt of $5,500).
+The Italianate church was dedicated by Cardinal John M. Farley, the Archbishop of New York, in November 1911.
+When opened, it accommodated 700 people.
+A temporary school was opened in 1911, with 200 students, staffed by seven Sisters of Charity of New York.
+Opposite the church, a convent for the Sisters was opened in January 1913 at a cost of $8,000 (which in 1914 still had a debt of $5,500).
+Prior to that, the Sisters had to travel daily from their motherhouse in Riverdale.
 In 1914, the parish numbered around 1,000, and the property was valued at $100,000, with a debt of $59,500.

-The chapel and high school building were erected during the pastorship of Msgr.
-George McWeeney (1947-1965).
-During the 1980s, up to 22 masses were celebrated in the parish each week.
-The rectory, parish center and high school chapel were renovated during the pastorate of Msgr.
-Timothy S. Collins (1986-1994).
+The chapel and high school, which opened in 1924, were rebuilt during the pastorship of George McWeeney (1947–1965).
+During the 1980s, up to 22 Masses were celebrated in the parish each week.
+The rectory, parish center and high school chapel were renovated during the pastorate of Timothy S. Collins (1986–1994).